keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 Delia Derbyshire would work late at night in the BBC Radiophonic Workshop, where no one could supervise her obsession.
 Magnetic tape, meticulously spliced by hand with a razor blade, hung around the rooms --- a hand crafted sample bank.
 Within the hierarchy of the prestigious institution of the BBC the cover of night gave Delia creative free rein, her sounds could echo the halls and delay effects were instantiated in real physical distance.
 She held the record for the longest tape loop, trailing off from the read heads it was run in streamers through doors and along the longest corridor in London.
 The Workshop was filled with oscillators, tone generators, and wobbulators she didn't need to share at night.
 This was where air-raid sirens became music.

 The European counterparts to the Radiophonic Workshop (the [*Groupe de Recherches Musicales*](https://120years.net/the-grm-group-and-rtf-electronic-music-studio-pierre-schaeffer-jacques-poullin-france-1951/) [FR], the [*Westdeutscher Rundfunk Köln*](http://120years.net/wordpress/wdr-electronic-music-studio-germany-1951/) [DE]  were seen as *expressly* artistic studios.
 The [*Funkhaus*](https://www.funkhaus-berlin.net/) [GDR] in East Berlin was the most sprawling recording studios in the world, and extensively wiretapped by the surveillance obsessed Stasi.
 In contrast the BBC Radiophonic had an express utility, to create sonic effects for radio (*The Hitchhiker's Guide to the Galaxy*) and incidental music for TV (*Doctor Who*), particularly serving the civic purpose of British educational broadcasts.
-An otherworldly creative soundset put to use to reach millions in the sonic stings of70s/80s school documentaries, now spoofed in [*'Look Around You'*](https://youtu.be/z2myFLUDB74?si=3k2imbzdtBEAxc9i).
+An otherworldly creative soundset put to use to reach millions in the sonic stings of 70s/80s school documentaries, now spoofed in [*'Look Around You'*](https://youtu.be/z2myFLUDB74?si=3k2imbzdtBEAxc9i).

 The BBC Radiophonic Workshop was [drawn to a close in 1998](https://doi.org/10.1093/acprof:oso/9780195368406.003.0006).
 With new technology much of its work could be outsourced, and despite being funded from the shared civic model of the TV licence, it had been given 5 years to demonstrate economic self-sustainability.
 Key figures left the workshop and it closed under this market logic.
 An inevitable foreclosure; if you follow government fiscal policy where the BBC licence fee is [not public money but taxpayer's money](https://youtu.be/4luBQ8b1j28) and a philosophy that really, [there is no such thing as a society](https://youtu.be/WhJvOKJCYP4?si=7YmWcwBZPSolZ7Hn).
 Though, one wonders how to continue running [children's programming that discusses the realpolitik](https://youtu.be/_G4dHRN2Dug) of keeping 'true' administrative continuity after the Vietnamese army deposed the *horrific*, brutal, atrocity ridden Communist Party of Kampuchea (Cambodia).